Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 Start from the shared frontend mocking workflow in `docs/frontend/testing-basics.md`, then select one of the monitoring scenarios below.

+For the shared meaning of instance topology and availability states, use `docs/frontend/platform-health-page.md` as the canonical reference.
+This page documents only the monitoring-specific layer on top.

 #### Available Monitoring Scenarios

 | Scenario                  | Status      | Badge       | Button       | Description                                                                                                       | Indicators  |